deargle/deargle.github.io/_drafts/class-cu-mgmt-4250-index.md

 ## Extra Credit

-You can **replace your lowest quiz score** by watching a second _security film_ from the [Security Readings and Films list]({% link security-assignments/security-reading-and-film-list/index.md %}) submitting a few sentences about what you thought about it.
+You can **replace your lowest quiz score** by watching a third _security film_ from the [Security Readings and Films list]({% link security-assignments/security-reading-and-film-list/index.md %}) submitting a few sentences about what you thought about it.

-Similarly, you can **replace your lowest lab score** by reading a second _security book_ from the [Security Readings and Films list]({% link security-assignments/security-reading-and-film-list/index.md %}) and submitting a few sentences about what you thought about it.
+Similarly, you can **replace your lowest lab score** by reading a _security book_ from the [Security Readings and Films list]({% link security-assignments/security-reading-and-film-list/index.md %}) and submitting a few sentences about what you thought about it.

 ## Team evaluation